 From 25 February 2022, the maximum number of unique visitors per household will be adjusted from five people to 10 people at any one time.
 That means, you’ll be able to receive up to 10 other visitors at any given time, even after your solemnisation is over.Evangeline and Joels Ethereal Impressionist Monti Wedding by Trouvé Photography

 A different cap on the number of attendees applies for solemnisations held at an external venue such as the ROM, ROMM, place of worship or venues with permission to open and host a solemnisation.
 According to GoBusiness, from 19 August 2021, a maximum of 10 attendees is allowed for solemnisations held at the ROM or ROMM.

-For solemnisations held at an external venue, under the Vaccination-Differentiation Safe Management Measures (VDS), a maximum of 50 attendees is allowed with no VDS requirement or a maximum of 1,000 attendees is allowed with VDS requirement which requires the attendee to obtain a negative supervised antigen rapid test (ART) or a valid pre-event test obtained within 24 hours prior to the event, unless the attendee has a cleared status.
+For solemnisations held at an external venue, under the Vaccination-Differentiation Safe Management Measures (VDS), the maximum number of attendees will be subject to the venue’s capacity, with VDS requirement which requires the attendee to obtain a negative supervised antigen rapid test (ART) or a valid pre-event test obtained 24 hours prior to the event, unless the attendee has a cleared status.
 Please refer to Point 6 for a better idea of what “cleared status” means, and please refer to Point 8 to learn more about Vaccination-Differentiation Safe Management Measures VDS).

 The above-mentioned cap for solemnisations excludes the licensed solemniser, the interpreter (if any), and vendors engaged to provide authorised services (kept to a minimum).
 To be sure, do remember to check with your venue on the maximum number of attendees allowed and if there are any other conditions to be met before you make arrangements.